 14.1 Any notice to be given under this Agreement may be given in writing addressed to the party at the address specified at the commencement of this Agreement or at its last known business address or, if the party is a company, at its registered office.

 14.2 Any such notice will be deemed to have been received by the recipient on the third Business Day after the date of posting.

 15.0 Applicable law and jurisdiction

 15.1 The law governing this Agreement will be the law of the State or Territory in which the Services are performed by BMT and the parties submit to the non-exclusive jurisdiction of the courts in that State or Territory.

-16.1 All Fees exclude Government taxes introduced or levied after the date of this agreement.
+16.1 All Fees exclude government taxes introduced or levied after the date of this Agreement.
 New government taxes and charges will be added to invoice amounts.

 17.2 The rights, duties and remedies granted or imposed under the provisions of this Agreement operate to the extent not excluded by law.
+Notwithstanding the foregoing,

 17.3 A right or remedy created by this Agreement cannot be waived except in writing signed by the party entitled to that right.
 Delay by a party in exercising a right or remedy does not constitute a waiver of that right or remedy, nor does a waiver (either wholly or in part) by a party of a right operate as a subsequent waiver of the same right or of any other right of that party.

 17.4 Nothing in this Agreement constitutes or will be deemed to constitute a partnership between the parties or the appointment of one party as the agent of the other, or the employment of one party by the other.
 Other than as expressly provided in this Agreement, no party has the authority or power to bind the other or to contract in the name of, and create a liability against, the other in any way or for any purpose.